Kamulali/MAISTEP/README.md

-# Machine Learning Grid Project
+# MAISTEP (Machine learning Algorithms for Inferring STEllar Properties) Project

-This repository contains code for training, evaluating, and predicting using various machine learning models on astrophysical data, specifically focused on stellar parameters like mass, radius, and age.
+This repository contains code for characterizing stars, with specific focus on stellar parameters like mass, radius, and age using a stacking-like ML approach

 ## Table of Contents
 - [Project Overview](#project-overview)